 Experts recommend cleaning your gutters every spring and fall, but if there are pine trees near your home you may need to check on them every three months.
 Between leaves, our lovely Carolina pines, and other debris, gutters can easily become messy and clogged.

 Cleaning by hand is the most common method that we see used by homeowners.
 Be sure to have gloves on, and remove the debris tossing it onto the ground or into a trash bag.
-If you do toss it onto the ground be sure to collect it and throw it away afterwards so it does not attract insects.
-If there are clogs or dirt that you think rainwater will not be able to remove, a hose can also be used to give the gutters a final rinse out.
+If you do toss it onto the ground be sure to collect it and throw it away afterward so it does not attract insects.
+If there are clogs or dirt that you think rainwater will not be able to remove, a hose can also be used to give the gutters a final rinse-out.
 Not too bad right?
 However, for most of us our gutters are not at ground level, so a ladder is essential.

 - After setting up the latter make sure you kick the feet out if you’re on sod.
-This is an important step when you are working in an area with a softer ground like sod or grass.
+This is an important step when you are working in an area with the softer ground like sod or grass.
 If you are working on the concrete, then it is best practice to leave the feet as they originally were with the flat side down.

-Before you hop on the ladder, be sure to have a friend to hold the ladder at the bottom as you climb.
+- Before you hop on the ladder, be sure to have a friend hold the ladder at the bottom as you climb.
 Once your ladder is set up properly, you can focus on safe climbing.
 It is best to climb starting with one foot, followed by the opposite hand, then the other foot followed by the other hand.
 While you are on the ladder, always maintain at least three points of contact.

 As with any home improvement project, stay within your comfort zone.
 If you do not feel comfortable with this project, we recommend seeking out a licensed gutter cleaning contractor.
 Anytime we are on a job site, we wear our full safety gear.
 Although it is not essential for typical home projects, we recommend always taking every step possible to be safe.